Last Updated On: August 7, 2023

-Below Dr. Ross explains the important facts you should know when looking into getting testosterone replacement therapy.
+Below Dr. Ross explains the important facts you should know and what to expect when looking into getting testosterone replacement therapy.

 Hello, I’m Dr. Ross VanAntwerp.
 Today we’re gonna talk about men’s health, and especially about men’s hormonal changes.

 A lot of people think this is something that just happens late in life.
 It doesn’t.
 And for many men now, even in their 30’s, 40’s, 50’s…

 They have problems with hormones, and it often comes in kind of unexpected ways.

 For instance, I see a lot of young men in their 30’s who suddenly have a loss of libido, they have erectile issues, they gain weight, they lose muscle… They really lose drive.